Hate Crime and the Inclusive Communities Joint Coordinating Group

 • To ensure that hate crime is addressed as appropriate in other relevant strategic plans and strategies.

-Inclusive Communities JCG to lead on Hate Crime Awareness Week (9th-16th October 2021) on behalf of NYCSP and Safeguarding Boards for North Yorkshire and City of York.
+Inclusive Communities JCG leads on the annual Hate Crime Awareness Week on behalf of NYCSP and Safeguarding Boards for North Yorkshire and City of York.

 The aim of the campaign is to: